The Master Gardener certificate program offers a wide variety of gardening and horticultural courses for all levels of ability and knowledge.

 Workshops required for certification

-Gardening Workshops: Over 50 special interest workshops, tours or events are offered annually through gardening.usask.ca with something for every level of gardening ability.
 Anyone can register for any of our workshops, including the core workshops.
 You don't need to be registered in the Master Gardener program itself in order to participate in these classes, but you do need to be registered in the program in order to certify.
 This means you can try a class or two, decide if it's for you, and then choose to pursue certification.
-While core courses may be offered throughout the year, most general workshops, tours and events are offered in the spring and again during Hort Week.
+The core courses required for certification are Garden Fundamentals, Botanical Latin, Tree and Shrub ID, Insects in Your Yard and Garden, Common Plant Diseases, Safe Use of Pesticides and Alternatives, and Communications.

 Upcoming core courses